HannaMoum/BioSim/docs/landscapes_and_animals.rst

 The animal module provides a class Animal with two subclasses; Herbivore and Carnivore.
 Each animal represents an object with specified characteristics.
-Different characteristics are given as attributes/parameters/properties, while abilities and actions are given by methods.
+Different characteristics are given as attributes/parameters/properties, while the traits are given as methods.

 Each animal is given a set of default parameters affecting their evolution that by option can be changed.
 Overview and explanation is to be found in table below: